savi30/event-finder/README.md

 # Event-finder

-  Find events nearby the current location of the user using Facebook's Graph API and Places API.
+  Find events near the current location of the user using Facebook's Graph API and Places API.